Family days out, new books and surprise gifts are just some of the prizes available in this year’s Summer Reading Challenge.

 The sixth prize for the last book is a certificate, ribbon lanyard and a medal.

 The theme for this year’s challenge is Gadgeteers, allowing children to learn even more about science, innovation and the world around them whilst engaging their imaginations.
 There are many events running throughout the summer at Medway Libraries to celebrate the gadgeteers theme.
-To find out more, visit your local library or visit our website.
+To find out more, visit your local library.

 We are also encouraging teenagers and adults to read this summer.
 The Teen Reading Challenge encourages 13 to 16-year-olds to read six books during the summer holidays to be in with a chance of winning more books or surprise gifts.
 There is also The Rewarding Reading Challenge, open to residents aged 17 and above and those who read six books will be entered into a prize draw for the chance to win a family ticket to Upnor Castle, Rochester Castle or Eastgate House.